-It's probably been written a lot over the last few days, but it deserves to be repeated: Starting with his first professional recordings and appearances on the Dr. Demento radio show almost 35 years ago, "Weird Al" Yankovic has managed to stay on the pop culture map and change with the times, even while so many of the bands and artists he has parodied lost the spotlight.
-To commemorate the release of his latest album, Mandatory Fun, last week, and celebrate the 25th anniversary of Yankovic's cult classic UHF today, here are some facts about "Weird Al" Yankovic and his songs.
+Starting with his first professional recordings and appearances on the Dr. Demento radio show decades ago, "Weird Al" Yankovic—who was born in Downey, California, on October 23, 1959—has managed to stay on the pop culture map and change with the times, even as so many of the bands and artists he has parodied have faded out of the spotlight.
+Here are some facts about "Weird Al" Yankovic and his songs.

-Al attended kindergarten one year early and skipped the second grade, and his scholastic promotion was not popular with his older classmates.
-"I got my fair share of verbal abuse, but I learned to run pretty fast so I didn't get beat up a lot," Yankovic once explained.
-Al claimed that when he wasn't running away, his second grade (actually third grade) recess was spent pretending to be Mr. Terrific, a TV character that took a power pill to make him a superhero.
-Yankovic would graduate Lynwood High School at the age of 16 as valedictorian.
+Al attended kindergarten one year early and skipped the second grade.
+His scholastic promotion was not popular with his older classmates and he was bullied as a kid.
+According to the now-legend, when he wasn't running away, his recess time was often spent pretending to be Mr. Terrific, a TV character who took a power pill to become a superhero.
+Yankovic would graduate from Lynwood High School at the age of 16 as valedictorian.

 Yankovic was referred to by his full first name "Alfred" throughout childhood.
-It wasn't until he attended California Polytechnic State University looking for a degree in architecture that "Weird" became attached to Al Yankovic permanently.
-Al got a gig with the campus radio station playing records on Wednesdays from midnight to 3 a.m. and needed a DJ name, christening himself "Weird Al." It would take Yankovic time to sneak in any "weird" music that was not considered a part of the college station's format (New Wave music), but the moniker was his tribute to the comedy and novelty song playing radio broadcaster Dr. Demento (Barry Hansen), who gave Yankovic's earliest compositions some airplay.
+It wasn't until he attended California Polytechnic State University looking for a degree in architecture that "Weird" became attached to his moniker permanently.
+Al got a gig with the campus radio station playing records on Wednesdays from midnight to 3 a.m. and needed a DJ name, christening himself "Weird Al." It would take Yankovic time to sneak in any off-kilter tunes that weren't part of the college station's New Wave music format, but the nickname was his tribute to the comedy radio broadcaster Dr. Demento (Barry Hansen), who gave Yankovic's earliest compositions some airplay.

-During his senior year in 1979, Yankovic recorded his parody of The Knack's "My Sharona" in the acoustic-tiled bathroom across the hall from the college radio station, finding a microphone cord long enough to reach back to KCPR-FM's tape deck to make it possible.
-The song got a huge positive response on Dr. Demento's show, but "My Bologna" was the song that turned Yankovic's hobby into a career thanks to a backstage meeting with The Knack after a campus concert.
+In 1979, while he was still in college, Yankovic recorded his parody of The Knack's "My Sharona" in the acoustic-tiled bathroom across the hall from the college radio station, finding a microphone cord long enough to reach back to KCPR-FM's tape deck to make it possible.
+The song got a hugely positive response on Dr. Demento's show, and "My Bologna" was the song that turned Yankovic's hobby into a career thanks to a backstage meeting with The Knack after a campus concert.
 Fortuitously, Rupert Perry, the VP of Capitol Records, was also present when Knack lead singer Doug Feiger professed to liking Al's parody.
 Yankovic remembered Feiger turning to Perry and saying, "'You guys oughta put this song out on Capitol Records."
-Perry agreed, and Al soon signed a six month contract.
+Perry agreed, and Al soon signed a six-month contract.

-Under the "fair use" provision of U.S. copyright law, Yankovic and others do not need permission from original artists to satirize their work, as long as royalties are paid.
-But to stay on friendly terms with other artists in the industry, Weird Al asks for permission before recording anyway.
+Under the "fair use" provision of U.S. copyright law, Yankovic and other parodists don't need permission from original artists to satirize their work, as long as royalties are paid.
+But to stay on friendly terms with other artists in the industry, Al asks for permission before recording anyway.

-When he was still wet behind the ears, Al also discovered that if you don't seek out original artist approval, you can have a tough time getting a label to release your latest single.
-In 1981, Weird Al released "Another One Rides The Bus," a parody of Queen's "Another One Bites the Dust," without asking the band, and before TK Records agreed to a deal.
-It would turn out to be TK Records' last single release, as the company abruptly closed down citing financial trouble.
-Yankovic decided to go ahead and make his first national TV appearance on April 21, 1981 on Tomorrow with Tom Snyder, and Queen eventually gave the song their blessing (though guitarist Brian May referred to him as "Mad Al").
+When he was still wet behind the ears, he also discovered that if you don't seek out original artist approval, you can have a tough time getting a label to release your latest single.
+In 1981, Al released "Another One Rides The Bus," a parody of Queen's "Another One Bites the Dust," without asking the band and before TK Records agreed to a deal.
+It would turn out to be TK Records's last single release, as the company abruptly closed down citing financial trouble.
+Yankovic decided to go ahead and make his first national TV appearance on April 21, 1981, on Tomorrow with Tom Snyder, and Queen eventually gave the song their blessing (though guitarist Brian May referred to him as "Mad Al").

-Yankovic has said that only "about 2 to 3 percent" of the time does he get a "no" from an artist or record label, but there have been notable rejections.
+Yankovic has said that only "about two to three percent" of the time does he get a "no" from an artist or record label, but there have been notable rejections.
 Even though Led Zeppelin guitarist Jimmy Page is a fan, he indicated he would not approve of a polka medley of Zeppelin tunes.
 Still, a sample of "Black Dog" was allowed in a "Trapped in the Closet" parody.
-Paul McCartney didn't give permission for Wings' "Live and Let Die" because the altered version would have been "Chicken Pot Pie," which would have gone against McCartney's vegetarianism.
+Paul McCartney didn't give permission for Wings' "Live and Let Die" to be parodied because the altered version would have been "Chicken Pot Pie," which would have gone against McCartney's vegetarianism.

 In some cases, the artist agrees but is overruled by the label.
 James Blunt initially said that it would be a "huge compliment" to have "You're Beautiful" changed to "You're Pitiful," but Atlantic Records rescinded authorization (Yankovic released his version as a free MySpace download to avoid starting trouble with Atlantic).